georgalis/felidae/readme.md

 This repository is a work plan and source code product for Felidae information services. http://www.felidaefund.org/

-A critical aspect of Felidae research is motion sensing, video and still cameras, placed in remote locations.
-Mountain lions, bobcats, owls, possum, deer, skunk, rats, rabbits and humans are captured; in addition to leaves rustling in the breeze and similar false triggers.
-Categorization and ratios of activities, in different locations, noninvasive measures the health and vitality of the ecology.
-But, the categorization of retrieved media is currently a labor and time intensive task, and a critical bottleneck for the research.
+A critical aspect of Felidae research is natural habitat image capture, by motion sensing video and still cameras.
+Mountain lions, bobcats, owls, possum, deer, skunk, rats, rabbits and humans are captured by cameras in remote locations, in addition to leaves rustling in the breeze and similar false triggers.
+Ratios of activities, through image categorization, noninvasively measures ecology health and vitality.
+But, categorization of retrieved media is a time intensive task, currently a critical bottleneck for the research.

-This data flow scales and improves the existing Felidae camera trap to data report process.
+This data flow refresh scales and improves the existing Felidae camera trap to data report process.
 Automation is used to standardize formats and accelerate the pipeline wherever possible.
 Modular, discrete components are designed to meet today's needs and remain flexable for future changing needs and scale.

-The key enhancements driving this information flow update are
+The key enhancements driving this information flow update are:
 * Integration of [TensorFlow](http://www.tensorflow.org/) machine learning to auto categorize the images.
 * Metadata, schema, and flow standardization to facilitate [R Project](http://www.r-project.org) statistical analysis.
 * Data Query and Access simplification, to facilitate 3rd party research collaboration.
 * Improved backup pipeline for disaster recovery.

-## Overview
+## Refresh Overview

 Images and video are recorded in strategically placed camera traps.
 Periodically the memory cards are retrieved and needful field data is noted.